Package Leaflet: Information for the User

 Shelf life and storage

-Do not use this medicinal product after the expiry date, which is indicated on the container after CAD.
+Do not use this medicine after the expiry date, which is stated on the packaging after EXP.
 Do not store above 25°C. Do not freeze.
-Store in the original container.
+Store in the original packaging.

-Shelf life after the first opening of the container
+Shelf life after first opening of the packaging

 From a microbiological point of view, the product should be used immediately.